wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

 ---
-id: wasmer-js-node-modules-hello-world
+id: wasmer-js-modules-hello-world
-title: Wasmer-JS Node Modules Hello World
+title: Wasmer-JS Modules in the Browser
 sidebar_label: Hello World
 ---

 [Full Example Project Source Code](https://github.com/wasmerio/docs.wasmer.io/tree/master/docs/wasmer-js/node-modules/examples/hello-world)

+# Hello World!

-In this example, we want to use the following call chain:
+In this very simple example, we want to develop a Browser-based application that calls a WebAssembly module that in turn calls a native "OS" function.

-`JavaScript` --> `WebAssembly` --> `Some native "OS" function`
+`JavaScript` --> `WebAssembly` --> `Native "OS" function`

-`WASI` is the bridge that allows a WebAssembly module to invoke a native "OS" function.

-> ### As an Aside...
-> The term "OS" is in double quotes to indicate that the native function being called might not actually belong to the underlying operating system.
-> In reality, this function belongs to the host environment within which this WebAssembly module is running, and in this particular case, this is the environment provided by the browser, not the underlying operating system.
-> However, from a WebAssembly point of view, we don't need to care about this detail.
-All we need to know is that this function exists, and we can call it (as long as we're careful)!

-In this case, we want to run the simple WASM module [as-echo](https://github.com/torch2424/as-echo); however, we know this module writes its output to standard out, which in turn, requires access to the functionality found in the underlying "OS".
-This means that unless we provide the following two `WASI` packages, this module cannot run:
+In this case, we will invoke the simple WASM module [`as-echo`](https://github.com/torch2424/as-echo) that receives a text string and echoes it back by writing it to standard out.

+However, files descriptors such as "standard in" and "standard out" are not normally available to a WebAssembly module since they belong to the underlying "OS".
+Therefore, we must make use of the following two packages:

 | Package Name | Description
 |---|---|
 | `@wasmer/wasi` | Bridges the gap between the black-box world of a WebAssembly module and functionality available from the host environment
 | `@wasmer/wasmfs` | A sandboxed filesystem with which `@wasmer/wasi` can interact

-The `as-echo` module simply receives a text string (in our case `"Hello World!"`) and echoes it back via standard output `/dev/stdout`.

 This example will be bundled and served by [Parcel](https://parceljs.org/) and run in the browser.

-The `@wasmer/wasi` and `@wasmer/wasmfs` also work in NodeJS, and the code examples from this guide can be used as a loose example &mdash; as long as the ES6 syntax is replaced with the equivalent NodeJS coding.
+# Setup Instructions

 ## Prerequisites